BPD Officer Dragged By Car 2 Blocks Is Now In Fair Condition; 36-Year-Old Charged

 Harrison said Wednesday the officer stopped the vehicle for a traffic violation.
 Upon approaching the vehicle, the officer saw the driver was allegedly armed.

 The officer made verbal commands for the driver to exit.
-When that did not work, the officer reached through the window and tried to physically remove the man, Harrison said.READ MORE: Maryland Offering Additional Incentives To Employees Who Serve As Election Judges
+When that did not work, the officer reached through the window and tried to physically remove the man, Harrison said.READ MORE: 2 Men Wounded In Pair Of Baltimore Shootings, Police Say

 The driver accelerated, dragging the officer, who was still partially inside the vehicle, Harrison said.